 Hey, I’m Shawna Kaminski.
-I just turned 49 on April 1st and I decided that it’d be cool if I could learn how to do the human flag.
+I turned 49 on April 1st and decided it’d be cool to learn how to do the human flag.
 It’s a pretty impressive strength move.
-I was never a gymnast or anything, so I knew I had a learning curve in front of me.
+I was never a gymnast or anything, so I knew I had a learning curve.

 You may or may not know of me.
-Some people call me the ‘Pull Up Queen’ since I’ve mastered the pull up.
-I have to say that push ups are another strength of mine too.
-Mostly, I like to create challenging workouts and then just try them.
-It’s intriguing for others, they try them, tell me about their challenge, I feel another challenge come on and so the circle goes.
-It’s all in the spirit of fun and as a way to motivate to push for personal bests as opposed to full on competition as far as I’m concerned.
-(But if you throw down a challenge, I’m sometimes too competitive for my own good and will take it up…)
+Some call me the ‘Pull Up Queen’ since I’ve mastered the pull-up.
+I have to say that push-ups are another strength of mine too.
+Mostly, I like to create challenging workouts and then try them.
+It’s intriguing for others; they try them, tell me about their challenge, feel another challenge come on, and the circle goes.
+It’s all in the spirit of fun and motivating to push for personal bests as opposed to full-on competition, as far as I’m concerned.
+(But if you throw down a challenge, I’m sometimes too competitive and will take it up)

 Taking On the Human Flag

-What I like about the human flag is that the ‘potential’ for injury seemed minimal when I set out to learn it.
-Having said this, it turned out the human flag (or efforts to learn one) proved too much for my elbow, leading to tennis elbow pain.
-I suffered some pain I’d blame on overuse so I’ll give you some tips to avoid the same mistakes.
+What I like about the human flag because the ‘potential’ for injury seemed minimal when I set out to learn it.
+The human flag (or efforts to know one) proved too much for my elbow, leading to tennis elbow pain.
+I suffered some pain I’d blame overuse, so I’ll give you some tips to avoid the same mistakes.

 But first, I’ll give you some tips and exercises I used to help me learn the human flag.

-First of all, I had to figure out how to do a flag.
-There’s some technique involved that makes it a little easier, more on that later…
+First, I had to figure out how to do a flag.
+There’s some technique involved that makes it a little easier; later.

 Helpful Exercises for the Human Flag

-Seriously, aren’t pull ups pretty much the answer to everything? 😉 Of course I’ll tell you pull ups are your ticket to a successful human flag.
-However, if you’re still working on getting your first pull up, you’ll unlikely be able to do the flag successfully.
-Work on the pull up first.
+Seriously, aren’t pull-ups pretty much the answer to everything? 😉 I’ll tell you that pull-ups are your ticket to a thriving human flag.
+However, if you’re still working on getting your first pull-up, you’ll unlikely do the flag successfully.
+Work on the pull-up first.

-When doing the human flag, your core stabilizers are the foundation and so I found hanging leg raises and oblique work to be helpful strengthening exercises.
-You need super strong obliques in order to brace and hold the position.
-Here are my favorite exercises for this:
+When doing the human flag, your core stabilizers are the foundation, so I found hanging leg raises and oblique work helpful in strengthening exercises.
+It would help if you had strong obliques to brace and hold the position.
+Here are my favorite activities for this:

 When you do hanging leg raises, be sure to rock the hips.
-Bring the pelvis to the ribs and don’t just raise the knees up, which will just strengthen the hip flexors.
+Bring the pelvis to the ribs, and don’t just raise the knees, strengthening the hip flexors.

 The hanging windshield wiper is the motherload of core/oblique work.
 You’ll also feel your lats while you blast the core.